|Run-time Configuration||Terminfo Database and Terminal Devices|

 |Z||Control conversion of DBCS spaces|

-There are also run-time switches specifically for programs that use the OO programming capabilities of Server Express; for details, see the appendix Descriptions of OO Run-time Switches in your OO Programming with Object COBOL.
+There are also run-time switches specifically for programs that use the OO programming capabilities of Server Express; for details, see the appendix Descriptions of OO Run-time Switches in your OO Programming with Object COBOL book.

 Sets the corresponding COBOL switch when the program is entered.